 From administering medications to assisting patients with exercises, most tasks in health care are time sensitive.
 Busy days in a medical facility are demanding, but the ability to make the most of every moment prevents them from being overwhelming.

 A career in health care is a commitment.
 Patients need around-the-clock care, and employers are looking for nurses who are willing to work when necessary, so having a flexible schedule is important.

-One of the many benefits of a nursing career is that there is a choice of employment settings.
+One of the many benefits of becoming a nurse is that there is a choice of employment settings.
 For a nurse who wants excitement, a job in a busy hospital or nursing home might be a perfect fit, but the hours won’t always be regular.
 Nurses who need a more stable schedule can usually find it in a clinic or doctor’s office.
 The health care field has room for everyone.